phoenixe-nuaa/LearningNotes/JavaScript_Review_Notes.md

 }
 ```

 This isn't an exact replica of `new` as it doesn't set up the prototype chain (it would be difficult to illustrate).
 This is not something you use very often, but it's useful to know about.
-In this snippet, `...args` (including the ellipsis) is called the "[rest arguments](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters)" — as the name implies, this contains the rest of the arguments.
+In this snippet, `...args` (including the ellipsis) is called the "[rest arguments](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters)" — as contains the rest of the arguments.

 Calling